RiftValleySoftware/RVS_Spinner/README.md

     pod 'RVS_Spinner'

-In your podfile.
+In your podfile, then run `pod install`.

+You will then need to import the module, like so:

+    import RVS_Spinner

 [Here is the GitHub Repo for This Project.](https://github.com/RiftValleySoftware/RVS_Spinner)

+Since the entire control is contained in only one file, you also have the option of simply grabbing that source file ([the RVS_Spinner/RVS_Spinner.swift file](https://github.com/RiftValleySoftware/RVS_Spinner/blob/master/RVS_Spinner/RVS_Spinner.swift)), and just including that in your project; in which case, you won't need to `import` the module.

 [Here is the online documentation page for this project.](https://riftvalleysoftware.com/work/open-source-projects/#RVS_Spinner)

 REQUIREMENTS
 =
-The Spinner is presented as a Swift-only shared dynamic framework, supporting iOS 11.0 and above.
+The Spinner is presented as a [Swift](https://developer.apple.com/swift/)-only shared dynamic framework, supporting [iOS](https://www.apple.com/ios/) 11.0 and above.

-This is meant for iOS (UIKit) only.
+This is meant for [iOS](https://www.apple.com/ios/) ([UIKit](https://developer.apple.com/documentation/uikit)) only.

 OPERATION
 =